 Lastly, it’s time to sleep, and Cowie and Elliot need to do some clean up in their bedroom so they can start fresh in the morning.
 Here clean up presents opportunities for comparative language – Big/Small, Full/Empty, etc. Once the room is clean, it’s time to get the last of those wiggles out in a dance or two.
 It really is funny watching the characters dance.
 Elliot, the panda, really has some slick moves!
 Then, its lights off and nighty-night for our tired friends, and we tuck them in and wish them sweet dreams.

-If I had a wish list for future updates, it would be to have the option to turn off the ad on the homepage in settings, to be able to click on objects and characters and hear their names, and to be able to set the difficulty level without deleting or redownloading the app.
-These are all minor issues, and do not detract from the intent of play.
+If I had a wish list for future updates, it would be to have the option to turn off the ad on the homepage in settings, to be able to click on objects and characters and hear their names and to be able to set the difficulty level without deleting or redownloading the app.
+These are all minor issues and do not detract from the intent of the play.

 About the Author

 Jo Booth has been an Occupational Therapist for over 30 years and currently works in Pediatrics with early intervention.
 She sees kids newly diagnosed on the spectrum as well as medically fragile kids.
 She loves to move, explore and play every day; so that “her kids” grow up to be healthy independent learners.